Educational Development Unit

 Evening Class Programme

 The 2-term Evening Class programme run by the Centre for Languages, Culture and Communication (located on Level 3 of the Sherfield Building) is open to all staff at Imperial.
-You will be able to attend a range of Evening Classes in a variety of languages at various levels, as well as classes in Creative Writing, Pleasures of Music, Music Technology and Film Appreciation.
+You will be able to attend a range of Evening Classes in various languages at various levels, as well as classes in Creative Writing, Pleasures of Music, Music Technology and Film Appreciation.

-Groups are no bigger than 20 and attract students from Imperial, other nearby colleges as well as members of the general public.
+Groups are no bigger than 20 and attract students from Imperial, other nearby colleges, and members of the general public.